-- In the command window type net use then hit Enter.
+- In the command window type net use then hit Enter/Return.

-- Make a note of the required path, then type Exit, then hit Enter.
+- Make a note of the required path, then type Exit, then hit Enter/Return.

-Q: I just created a Migration Job but I'm getting an error “Unable to validate source path.”
-What do I do?
+Q: I just created a migration job but I'm getting an error “Unable to validate source path.”
+What should I do?

 A: This occurs if the correct permissions for either the Source or the Destination aren’t in place.
-Instead, you need to run it as the local User who has the permission to read from the Source, and you must also be an Egnyte Admin to access the Destination.
-See Using Migration App to Migrate Content from a Network Share.
+You need to authenticate the Agent as a User who has AD permissions to read from the Source, and you must also be an Egnyte Admin to access the Destination.

 What Gets Migrated